 Church Linen Hand Embroidery Design for Purificator

-I know there are many in the church who look at photos such as those above, and say, “Yes, I would love to serve my church in this type of ministry, but I wouldn’t know where to begin.”
-There is a desire with many to use their hands to create works of beauty for their churches, yet the skills and knowledge to sew altar linens and church vestments has been lost.
+I know many in the church look at photos such as those above and say, “Yes, I would love to serve my church in this type of ministry, but I wouldn’t know where to begin.”
+There is a desire for many to use their hands to create works of beauty for their churches, yet the skills and knowledge to sew altar linens and church vestments have been lost.
 My greatest desire here at Ecclesiastical Sewing is to encourage, support, and provide information to those who would like to use their skills to provide the church vestments and church linens required for worship in the Lord’s House.
 And, I know some of you will be saying, “Yes, I would love to do this, but I do not sew.”
 Fear not.
 If you have a burning desire to serve in this way, the rest is all in the details and can be learned.

 So, let us begin with a desire to use our hands and skills to create something of beauty.
 How and where does one start?
 Let’s begin with a small item of church linens.
-It could be either a purificator or a keep sake baptismal towel.
-To make this easy, we offer pre-cut purificators and keep sake baptismal towels that can be used as a beginner’s project to introduce hand embroidery and the making of church linens.
+It could be either a purificator or a keep-sake baptismal towel.
+To make this easy, we offer pre-cut purificators and keepsake baptismal towels that can be used as a beginner’s project to introduce hand embroidery and the making of church linens.

-This is a pre-cut keep sake baptismal towel which is intended to be given to the parents of a newly baptized infant.
-For an older child or an adult, one might select to embroider a purificator or lavabo sized linen.
+This is a pre-cut keep sake baptismal towel that is intended to be given to the parents of a newly baptized infant.
+For an older child or an adult, one might select to embroider a purificator or lavabo-sized linen.
 This towel is small so that one gets used to the concepts of turning up linen hems and mitering corners without having to stitch long hems at the beginning.
 Getting an item completed builds confidence to tackle larger projects.
 This is all done one step at a time.
-And for those who want to take the plunge and dive in at the deep end with a large project, please forge ahead following these concepts on a larger scale items.
+And for those who want to take the plunge and dive in at the deep end with a large project, please forge ahead following these concepts on larger scale items.
 The concepts are the same, regardless of the church linen item being made.
 There will be slight differences in hem widths, but the rest is basically the same.

 The first row of basting is in place.
 Continue basting around all of the edges.